 Alyssa Lau is the 23-year-old face and voice behind the Edmonton-based style blog, Ordinary People.
-A creative director, public relations coordinator, content developer, photographer, and entrepreneur, Alyssa is currently involved with various fashion-related projects after deciding against a postgraduate degree in Biochemistry.
+A creative director, social media consultant, content developer, photographer, and entrepreneur, Alyssa is currently involved with various fashion-related projects after deciding against a postgraduate degree in Biochemistry.
 Since then, Alyssa has launched a women's sustainable and fair trade fashion e-commerce store that goes by the name of New Classics Studios, which is proudly based in Edmonton.

 It was 2001 when my family last gathered.
 My grandpa was turning 70 and a bunch of us decided to drive down to Vancouver, 4 cars intotal to celebrate his birthday.
 This year we renewed that tradition by driving down to Seattle to go on an Alaskan cruise on Sunday.
 He is turning 80 this year and I just turned 18.
 Its been a good year for my family and there have been many celebrations.
 One thing that I really enjoy is visiting the aunts and uncles you haven't seen forever and their children who grow up so fast.
 I leave you tonight with this outfit, a Gant Rugger button up, Paul Smith pants, and Cole Hann wingtips.
 Enjoy!